-Current Chevrolet Express Cargo Van
+Current Chevrolet Express Passenger Van

-Used Chevrolet Express Cargo Van Models
+Used Chevrolet Express Passenger Van Models

-The biggest change during this generation happened in 2003, when an enhanced lineup of engines debuted (a 200-hp V6, 295-hp 5.3-liter V8, 285-hp 4.8-liter V8 and 300-horse 6.0-liter V8) and all-wheel drive was offered for the first time.
+The luxury-themed LT debuted for 2001, but the biggest change during this generation happened in 2003, when an enhanced lineup of engines debuted (a 200-hp V6, 295-hp 5.3-liter V8 and 300-horse 6.0-liter V8) and all-wheel drive was offered for the first time.
 The standard transmission was a four-speed automatic.
-For 2006, an available 6.6-liter turbodiesel V8 with 250 hp and 460 lb-ft of torque debuted.
+During this time, there was also a 3/4-ton 2500 version offered, as well as base and LS trims.

-Read the most recent 2013 Chevrolet Express Cargo review.
+Read the most recent 2018 Chevrolet Express Cargo review.

 If you are looking for older years, visit our used Chevrolet Express Cargo page.